walker-di/surreal-graph-rag/docs/prompt-bank/plan-srategy.md

 it has to be very detailed to even a junior developer can follow and implement it. this is is another reason to focus on one thing

+the files has to be distributed correctly under for exports. please check package.json